 From volume 15 on, the journal is available in both digital and print formats.

-The current Editor of the journal is Natalie Van Deusen [<vandeuse@ualberta.ca>] at the University of AlbertaShe is aided in her work by an editorial board consisting of a minimum of five members, all serving four-year terms.
+The current editors of the journal are Brynjarr (Perry) Mendoza (jcmend@utu.fi) at the University of Turku and Katelin Parsons (katelin.parsons@arnastofnun.is), at the Árni Magnússon Institute for Icelandic Studies, who is also the book review editor.
+They are aided in their work by an editorial board consisting of a minimum of five members, all serving four-year terms.
 You may also wish to submit your own work for review in the Book Review section.
-For book reviews, please contact Katelin Marit Parsons [<katelin.parsons@arnastofnun.is>] at the Árni Magnússon Institute for Icelandic Studies.